Rahul-500/k3s-deployment-configs/README.md

 ### Set Up

-- Deploy Prometheus and Grafana using the YAML configuration files you provided in your repository.
+- Deploy Prometheus and Grafana using the YAML configuration files you provided in this repository.
 By default, Prometheus is exposed on port 9090 and Grafana on port 3000.

 - **Deploying Prometheus:**
   - Use your YAML configuration file to deploy Prometheus in your k3s cluster.